frugalware/fvbe/readme.txt

 At least 2 RAID partitions are needed in order to create a RAID device.
 RAID devices can only be created from RAID partitions.
 The partitions used in a RAID device should be on different physical drives.
+Swap can only be created on swap partitions.
-Filesystems can only be created from RAID devices, swap partitions, or data partitions.
+Filesystems can only be created on RAID devices or data partitions.
+Filesystems can only be mounted at root directories.
+At least one filesystem must be mounted as '/'.
 --

+== Locale and Layout Modules

+These modules are used to set the language, region localization, and keyboard layout that will be used throughout the rest of the installer.
+It is also used by the installation once the installer is finished.

-== Partitioner
+== Partition Module

 Our partitioner provides a simple means of modifying partition tables.
 With it, you can: